McMasterRS/ws_web-design-guide/dark-light-mode.md

 # Dark and Light Mode

 A responsive website should follow the theme preference set by the user on their operating system (OS) or web browser while still allowing them to change the mode manually.
-In this section, we implement the dark/light mode switching functionality and we will learn how to leverage the `useMediaQuery` hook and the `prefers-color-scheme` media query to enable dark mode automatically by checking the user's preference in their OS or browser settings.
+In this section, we will implement the dark/light mode functionality and we will learn how to leverage the `useMediaQuery` hook and the `prefers-color-scheme` media query to enable dark mode automatically by checking the user's preference in their OS or browser settings.

 ## Modify `theme.ts`
 We had previously set the primary and secondary colors of our theme in the `config/theme.ts` file.
 However, when using dark mode in our website, we will need to desaturate these colors to maintain a satisfactory level of contrast between the elements on screen and improve readability.
 Therefore, we will need to remove the primary and secondary color definitions from `theme.ts` since these values will now be set programmatically depending on the theme mode used.